danielpowell4/blog/posts/hue-rotation.md

 slug: hue-rotation
 ---

-A simple animation and some neat filters go a long way!
+A pastel, simple animation and some neat filters go a long way!

 ```css
 @keyframes hueRotation {